-8.2.2 Device Reset (FFh)
+8.2.2 Device Reset (FFh), Enable Reset (66h) and Reset Device (99h)

-Because of the small package and the limitation on the number of pins, the W25M02GV provide a software Reset instruction instead of a dedicated RESET pin.
-Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device state bits will follow the below table.
+Because of the small package and the limitation on the number of pins, the W25M02GW provide a software Reset instruction instead of a dedicated RESET pin.
+Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits.
 Once the Reset command is accepted by the device, the device will take approximately tRST to reset, depending on the current operation the device is performing, tRST can be 5us~500us.
 During this period, no command will be accepted.
 Also, "Software Die Select (C2h)" should not be issued during the maximum tRST (500us) time period to avoid possible die selection confusion due to the reset state of the dies.